 Steam Sensor Example for the .NET SDK

 The .NET SDK installation includes a 64-bit binary file for the Steam Sensor example that you can run "out-of-the-box".
+The Steam Sensor example is designed as a multi-target project, enabling compilation for both the legacy .NET Framework 4.8.1 and the modern .NET 8.0 platforms.
 This example provides properties that are updated by the VirtualThing as well as properties that are updated from the ThingWorx Platform.
 There are services and an event example as well.

 Initial Setup in ThingWorx Composer